 We are not now speaking of cases in which there is anything deserving the name of strong affection on both sides.
 That, where it exists, is too powerful a principle not to modify greatly the bad influences of the situation; it seldom, however, destroys them entirely.
 Much oftener the bad influences are too strong for the affection, and destroy it.
 The highest order of durable and happy attachments would be a hundred times more frequent than they are, if the affection which the two sexes sought from one another were that genuine friendship, which only exists between equals in privileges as in faculties.
 But with regard to what is commonly called affection in married life - the habitual and almost mechanical feeling of kindliness, and pleasure in each other’s society, which generally grows up between persons who constantly live together, unless there is actual dislike - there is nothing in this to contradict or qualify the mischievous influence of the unequal relation.
 Such feelings often exist between a sultan and his favourites, between a master and his servants; they are merely examples of the pliability of human nature, which accommodates itself in some degree even to the worst circumstances, and the commonest natures always the most easily.

 With respect to the influence personally exercised by women over men, it, no doubt, renders them less harsh and brutal; in ruder times, it was often the only softening influence to which they were accessible.
 But the assertion, that the wife’s influence renders the man less selfish, contains, as things now are, fully as much error as truth.
 Selfishness towards the wife herself, and towards those in whom she is interested, the children, though favoured by their dependence, the wife’s influence, no doubt, tends to counteract.
 But the general effect on him of her character, so long as her interests are concentrated in the family, tends but to substitute for individual selfishness a family selfishness, wearing an amiable guise, and putting on the mask of duty.
 How rarely is the wife’s influence on the side of public virtue: how rarely does it do otherwise than discourage any effort of principle by which the private interests or worldly vanities of the family can be expected to suffer.
 Public spirit, sense of duty towards the public good, is of all virtues, as women are now educated and situated, the most rarely to be found among them; they have seldom even, what in men is often a partial substitute for public spirit, a sense of personal honour connected with any public duty.
 Many a man, whom no money or personal flattery would have bought, has bartered his political opinions against a title or invitations for his wife; and a still greater number are made mere hunters after the puerile vanities of society, because their wives value them.
 As for opinions; in Catholic countries, the wife’s influence is another name for that of the priest: he gives her, in the hopes and emotions connected with a future life, a consolation for the sufferings and disappointments which are her ordinary lot in this.
 Elsewhere, her weight is thrown into the scale either of the most common-place, or of the most outwardly prosperous opinions: either those by which censure will be escaped, or by which worldly advancement is likeliest to be procured.
 In England, the wife’s influence is usually on the illiberal and anti-popular side: this is generally the gaining side for personal interest and vanity; and what to her is the democracy or liberalism in which she has no part - which leaves her the Pariah it found her?
-The man himself, when he marries, usually declines into Conservatism; begins to sympathize with the holders of power, more by which vanity or ambition are promoted, except those vulgarer attainments by which vanity or ambition are promoted, there is generally an end to it in a man who marries a woman mentally his inferior; unless, indeed, he is unhappy in marriage, or becomes indifferent.
+The man himself, when he marries, usually declines into Conservatism; begins to sympathize with the holders of power more than with the victims, and thinks it his part to be on the side of authority.
+As to mental progress, except those vulgarer attainments by which vanity or ambition are promoted, there is generally an end to it in a man who marries a woman mentally his inferior; unless, indeed, he is unhappy in marriage, or becomes indifferent.
 From a man of twenty-five or thirty, after he is married, an experienced observer seldom expects any further progress in mind or feelings.
 It is rare that the progress already made is maintained.
 Any spark of the mens divinior - which might otherwise have spread and become a flame, seldom survives for any length of time unextinguished.
 For a mind which learns to be satisfied with what it already is-which does not incessantly look forward to a degree of improvement not yet reached-becomes relaxed, self-indulgent, and loses the spring and the tension which maintain it even at the point already attained.
 And there is no fact in human nature to which experience bears more invariable testimony than to this-that all social or sympathetic influences which do not raise up, pull down; if they do not tend to stimulate and exalt the mind, they tend to vulgarize it.

 For the interest, therefore, not only of women but of men, and of human improvement in the widest sense, the emancipation of women, which the modern world often boasts of having effected, and for which credit is sometimes given to civilisation, and sometimes to Christianity, cannot stop where it is.
 If it were either necessary or just that one portion of mankind should remain mentally and spiritually only half developed, the development of the other portion ought to have been made, as far as possible, independent of their influence.
 Instead of this, they have become the most intimate, and it may now be said, the only intimate associates of those to whom yet they are sedulously kept inferior; and have been raised just high enough to drag the others down to themselves.